jamland/mono-switch/README.md

 The only purpose of this tool is quickly switch between MONO / STEREO audio output using shortcuts.

+# How To Use?

+// TODO: Need generate macOs app from this files

 # System Requirements